You can apply as a single person, couple or family. A group of people can also join to make a group application.

 You will be sent an acknowledgement letter when your application is received.
 If we need more information we will contact you.

-We will assess your application against the eligibility criteria for social housing.
+We will assess your application against the eligibility criteria for the Victorian Housing Register.

 If your application is approved, you will receive a letter with a reference number called a service ID number.
 Use this number if you need to speak to us about your application.